godbayd/linux-ricing-notes/notes.md

 ## Xresource Color Schemes

 in setting colors there are multiple to set color0, color1, color2, etc...

-To see what each of the colors are, run neofetch
+to see what each of the colors are, run neofetch
 The colors in the pallet bar below the info correspond with the color settings in .Xresources in respective order